Dregozone/BlingWing/README.md

-# SEP Assigment Application
+# Bling Wing website

-This a Symfony application, using Doctrine as ORM, Twig for templating, API Platform for REST API and a few other libs.
+This a Symfony application, using Doctrine as ORM and Twig for templating.

 ## Setup